Renault Megane hatchback - Practicality & boot space

 Large boot and plenty of passenger space ensure the Renault Megane makes the grade here

 With a large boot, useful 60:40 split-folding rear seats and a spacious interior with plenty of storage for your odds and ends, the Renault Megane is a very practical choice.
-It’s just let down slightly by a high loading lip, that can make getting larger or heavier items into the boot a bit of a chore, but it generally compares well with rivals.
+It generally compares well with rivals but is let down slightly by a high loading lip that can make getting larger or heavier items into the boot a bit of a chore.

 Renault Megane interior space & storage

 Storage-wise, the Megane has two cup-holders in the centre console and a good-sized under-armrest cubbyhole.
 There’s a pretty standard-sized cup-holder in each door, too, along with flock-lined door bins.
 The glovebox is just about big enough to hold a large water bottle.

 For passengers, there’s plenty of knee and headroom in the back with the driver’s seat in a comfortable position, while we found the sporty driver’s seat in the GT Line to be particularly comfortable.
 It's also worth noting that even the E-Tech plug-in hybrid has enough head and legroom for six-foot tall adults to sit in tandem.

 With the rear seats folded down, that total expands to 1,288 litres - against 1,210 litres for the Astra and a slightly larger 1,270 litres for the Golf.
 Disappointingly, the Megane has a pretty high boot lip, which makes getting large or heavy items in the car quite awkward.
 Boot space is also reduced slightly if an optional space-saver and Bose subwoofer are fitted.